Prerequisites

 Step 3 |

-Activates the application and assigns it switch resources. |
+Use the app-hosting activate appid application_name command to activate the application and assigns it switch resources.
+Example:

 Step 4 |

-app-hosting start appid application_name Example:
+Use the app-hosting start appid application_name command to start an application on the switch.
+Example:

 |

-You can check sign verification of a Cisco IOx application during its installation.
-Application package signature ensures that an application package is valid and that the one installed on the device comes from a trusted source.
+Application package signature ensures that an application package is valid and the one installed on the device comes from a trusted source.

+You can check signature verification of a Cisco IOx application during its installation.
 The configuration keyword start is available under application-hosting application configurations.
-If you use this keyword, then IOx infra automatically activates and starts the application after installation.
-Otherwise, you must explicitly use and activate and start CLI commands to start the application.
+If you use this keyword, IOx infra automatically activates and starts the application after installation.
+Otherwise, you must explicitly use the activate and start CLI commands to start the application.

-command to enable sign verification and the app-hosting verification disable
+Use the app-hosting verification enable command to enable sign verification and the

-switch# show app-hosting infra
+Switch# show app-hosting infra

 IOX version: 2.11.0.0